-Malaria is present in Madagascar and prophylaxis is recommended.
 Malaria is a disease caused by a parasite.
 Mosquitoes spread the parasite to people when they bite them.
 Malaria symptoms usually appear within in 7 to 30 days but can take up to one year to develop.
-Symptoms may include high fevers, shaking chills, and flulike illness.
+Symptoms may include high fevers, shaking chills, and flu-like illness.
 Without treatment, malaria can cause severe illness and death.